mgharvey/mgharvey.github.io/suboscines.md

 ***

 <br />
 As part of a collaborative, NSF-funded project on suboscines, we are working to estimate a phylogeny of all currently recognized taxa (including subspecies) and distinct forms and use this to revise classification and reconstruct diversification in the group.
-The project builds on and expands the work reported in <a href="http://science.sciencemag.org/cgi/content/full/370/6522/1343?ijkey=nYOWIlTOWovKQ&keytype=ref&siteid=sci" target="_blank">our 2020 paper</a>.
+The project builds on and expands the work reported in <a href="http://science.sciencemag.org/cgi/content/full/370/6522/1343?ijkey=nYOWIlTOWovKQ&keytype=ref&siteid=sci" target="_blank">our 2020 paper</a> (see a high-resolution pdf version of the existing phylogeny <a href="https://mgharvey.github.io/docs/Harveyetal2020_Fig1_tree_HiRes.pdf" target="_blank">here</a>).
 The resulting comprehensive phylogeny will serve as a key resource for researchers from diverse disciplines and conservationists working to identify and save distinct or evolutionarily important populations.

 # Classification
 ***